Society ＞ Together with Patients and Healthcare Professionals Solving Issues Related to Improving Access to Healthcare

 Efforts to Solve Issues Related to Improving Access to Healthcare

-In the Sustainable Development Goals (SDGs) adopted at the UN Summit held in September 2015, one of the goals is to "Ensure healthy lives and promote well-being for all at all ages."
-Under its corporate philosophy that states, "We contribute to the healthier lives of people around the world through the creation of pharmaceuticals," the Group has contributed to society by providing treatment methods mainly using pharmaceuticals.
+In the Sustainable Development Goals (SDGs) adopted at the UN Summit held in September 2015, one of the goals is to "Ensure healthy lives and promote well-being for all at all ages.
+The Group has contributed to society by providing treatment methods mainly using pharmaceuticals.
 However, there are still many intractable diseases for which a cure has yet to be found and difficult-to-cure diseases.
 The mission of drug discovery companies is to continuously create new drugs that meet unmet medical needs.
 In addition, there are many people in the world who cannot obtain the necessary pharmaceuticals and medical services, especially in developing countries, due to inadequate healthcare systems, poverty, and disasters.
 The Group will work to solve the issue of improving access to medicine and healthcare through its business activities and collaborative activities with various partners including NPOs, NGOs, and industrial groups.

 Promotion of R&D